 This criminally overlooked pop/rock gem from Private Eyes displays some of the duo's utterly intriguing versatility in full bloom.
 There's almost a slightly paranoid feel to the song's loopy pre-chorus, but then the patented Hall & Oates melodic kick takes over for another transcendent pop moment.
 Unfortunately, this track is not included on the duo's most well-known compilation, the aptly titled if incomplete Rock 'n Soul, Pt.
 1: Greatest Hits, but it damn well should have been.

 For some reason I always think of that lost '80s TV classic Manimal when this song surfaces in my brain, but there's no doubt it's a remnant of the decade that still brings consistent pleasure.
 Along with U2's "With or Without You," this tune admirably vies for the title of rock's most signature bass line, and that groove has the power to sustain an entire song of overwrought romantic metaphor.
-There's nothing all that permanent going on here, but for a certain guilty pleasure jackpot, just say, "Oh-oh, here she comes" anytime, anywhere.
+There's nothing all that permanent going on here, but for a certain guilty pleasure jackpot, just sing, "Oh-oh, here she comes" anytime, anywhere.

 10. "Out of Touch"

 Eerily fortune-telling title and all, this latter-day Hall & Oates hit certainly has its moments, but it also conveys a subtle sense of resignation that time was indeed running out on the pop duo's years in the spotlight.
 Of course, overly layered production helped bring this transition forward perhaps more quickly than necessary, as the R&B and soul flavor of the pair's early-'80s hits had evaporated into a loping, generalized and somewhat bland pop style.
-The songwriting remains fairly strong here, but I guess the magical window Hall & Oates had occupied so gracefully before had by now slammed shut.
+The songwriting remains fairly strong here, but I guess the magical window Hall & Oates had occupied so gracefully before had by now nearly slammed shut.